 Contribution provisions are established by General Statute 128-30 and may be amended only by the North Carolina General Assembly.
 Town of Catawba employees are required to contribute 6% of their compensation.
 Employer contributions are actuarially determined and set annually by the LGERS Board of Trustees.
-The Town of Catawba contractually required contribution rate for the year ended June 30, 2020, was 8.950% for general employees and firefighters, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
-Contributions to the pension plan from the Town of Catawba were \$11,140 for the year ended June 30, 2020.
+The Town of Catawba contractually required contribution rate for the year ended June 30, 2021, was 10.15% for general employees and 10.84% of compensation for law enforcement officers, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year.
+Contributions to the pension plan from the Town of Catawba were \$11,446 for the year ended June 30, 2021.